ouspg/CompSec/Lab3_ChipWhisperer/README.md

 ## **Breaking RSA**
 Last task for this level is breaking last 2 bytes of RSA key by analyzing captured power traces with python scripts.

-This task is done by following ChipWhisperer tutorial B11 http://wiki.newae.com/Tutorial_B11_Breaking_RSA Notice that you do not have to do last chapter “Extending the tutorial”!
+This task is based on ChipWhisperer tutorial http://wiki.newae.com/Tutorial_B11_Breaking_RSA.
+This task should be able to be completed by following instructions below, but feel free to look at original tutorial because pictures and related information it contains might be helpful when you do this task.

+First, if you do not know what is RSA, you can find basic information about if from https://en.wikipedia.org/wiki/RSA_(cryptosystem)

 In that tutorial you will be doing next main steps: